-Well, before cataract surgery a majority of my patients come to me with specific symptoms and fall into fairly clear categories.
-A lot of my patients don’t have cataracts, so they get referred from their opticians and are concerned that their cataract is significant and will lead to issues in the future.
-There is a second group of cataract patients who have specific symptoms.
-In my younger patients, they tend to notice things like difficulty driving at night and notice glares from headlights and streetlamps.
-They also don’t feel confident driving at night for long periods.
-That is a very early symptom of cataract.
+There is a group of cataract patients who have specific symptoms such as in my younger patients who tend to notice things like difficulty driving at night and notice glares from headlights and streetlamps and also don’t feel confident driving at night for long periods that is a very early symptom of cataract.

 My older patients notice symptoms, such as difficulty reading small print, problems looking at their phones and newspapers, and a decrease in speed when reading.
 Many of my patients will come to me looking for new glasses to correct their cataract symptoms, thinking that it’s actually a problem with their glasses.
 They sometimes come in with multiple prescriptions from their various opticians saying, ‘These glasses don’t work,’ and actually, it’s a cataract that is causing their symptoms.
 At times it can be just in one eye, which is enough to cause concern because they think that it’s going to affect both eyes.
 This is especially prevalent in my patients who are still working.

 A lot of people get a distressed, understandably there is anxiety around how bad the cataract is, and patients ask common questions like, ‘How quickly is it going to progress?’
 In general, cataracts generally progress quite slowly, but there is a subgroup of patients who have cataracts which can develop quite quickly, these sort of cataracts are sometimes induced by taking medications such as steroids.